wvenialbo/GOES-DL/README.md

 ## Data Sources

-1. **NOAA NCEI Archive**: GOES-8 to GOES-15 data is available through NOAA’s National Centers for Environmental Information.
+1. **NOAA NCEI Archive**: GridSat-B1 Climate Data Record and GOES-8 to GOES-15
+   data is available through NOAA’s National Centers for Environmental Information.
 2. **NOAA AWS Cloud Archive**: GOES-16 to GOES-18 data and GridSat-B1 Climate
    Data Record are accessible via the NOAA archive hosted on AWS.